-- Fiction writers (whoever the lady that wrote Harry Potter) acting like they are PhD’s, referencing fairy tale books and applying it to real life.
-(Come on, at least TRY to act like you don’t live in your own imaginary bubble – your kids book isn’t real life)
+- Fiction writers (whoever the lady that wrote Harry Potter) acting like they are geniuses, referencing fairy tale books and applying it to real life.
+(Come on, at least try to act like you don’t live in your own imaginary bubble, your kid book isn’t real life)

-And an issue with this, inherent with democracy, is that culture tends to follow their example.
+And an issue with this, inherent in democracy, is that culture tends to follow their example.